 Lessons are available with limited class sizes per county and state regulations.
 Please see our Snowsports page for information.
 Lessons must be reserved online at least 72 hours in advance.
 We anticipate being able to offer lessons through April 2021.

 Guests will be asked to self-group and load the chair with their traveling party.
 Lift attendants will not require guests to ride a chairlift with people they do not know.
 Parties not traveling together can load two at a time on quad chairs and one at a time on Lenawee and Pali.
 Please wear a face covering.

 MOUNTAIN GOAT PLAZA / BASE AREA

 Gathering and milling about in common areas will be discouraged to promote physical distancing.
 Please wear a face covering.
-Per the most current public health order from the State of Colorado (11/20/20), individuals are not permitted to gather with people outside their own household.
-A household is defined as a group of people who live together in a single residence.
+Per the most current public health order (1/4/21) personal gatherings may occur with up to 10 people from no more than two households.

 PARKING, SHUTTLES & THE BEACH

 The Beach is closed for the 2020-21 winter season.